 First, I include various fixed effects to control for heterogeneity that may affect both competition and analysts' forecasts.
-For example, one might be concerned that years and securities with more uncertainty would be covered by more analysts; or that the share of bad analysts would be higher when there are more analysts covering a security.
-The fixed effects address these concerns: year fixed effects account for overall uncertainty in the financial market over time; security fixed effects ensure that the regression evaluates the effect of competition on the same security; security-analyst pair fixed effects further ensure that the evaluated effect is on the same analyst covering the same security.
+One may be concerned that years and securities with higher uncertainty would be covered by fewer or more analysts, so I include year fixed effects to account for overall uncertainty in the economy over time, and security fixed effects to account for difference in complexity across securities.
+In addition, one may be concerned about selection.
+For example, for a given security, the share of analysts who are bad at covering it might be higher when the security is covered by more analysts.
+Therefore, I also include security-analyst pair fixed effects ensure that the evaluated effect is not explained by the variation in analysts' security-specific abilities, such as their relationships with security-issuing firms' management teams.

-Second, I also control for time-varying security and analyst characteristics, as well as forecast timing to complement the fixed effects.
+Second, I control for time-varying security and analyst characteristics, as well as forecast timing to complement the fixed effects.
 The security characteristics include firm size, profitability, return volatility, average monthly return and an indicator for whether the security is included in the S&P500 index.
-The analyst characteristics include the analyst's experience with the security, with the industry and with this profession in general, as well as her prestige, which is an indicator for whether she is hired by a high-prestige brokerage house.
-As the indicator for prestige is included, I also control for the percentage of analysts covering the security that are high-prestige.
-To make sure that the results are not driven by the timing of forecast and earnings report, I also include the order of the forecast and earnings report delay.
+These characteristics capture potential changes in the information environment of a security over time.
+The analyst characteristics include an analyst's experience with a security, with an industry and with this profession in general, as well as her prestige, which is an indicator for whether she is hired by a high-prestige brokerage house.
+These characteristics capture potential changes in an analyst's ability over time.
+Given the inclusion of the prestige indicator, I also control for percentage of analysts covering a security who are from high-prestige brokerage houses.
+To ensure that the results are not driven by the timing of forecasts and earnings reports, I also include the order of the forecast and earnings report delay.
+Appendix B presents how the controls are constructed in detail.